Something old, something new! Archibald Vicar, Dip. Eng. tries the latest sensation from BLMC, the Austin Maxi.

 By Archibald Vicar From “Today’s Driver”, November 1967.
 Photographs by Wentworth Henry.
 Owing to excessive camera-shake affecting the original images, stock photos have been used.

 Rumours abound from the Midlands, such as rumours are, that Jaguar is considering replacements for the venerable, nay, antediluvian 240, 340 (née Mark 2), S-type, 420 (née S-type) and 420G (née Mark X) with a range of motor vehicles which will essentially depend on one single body.
 Our sources in Coventry hint that among the pressing reasons for this change is that nobody at Brown’s Lane understands which car is which or the purpose for which any of them are intended.
-And that’s letting alone the matter of the by-now antique elements of which these stalwarts are mostly composed.
-In any case, Jaguar Ltd is now under the firm tutelage of BMC who will be shaking up Jaguar’s life of gin and tonics and setting the troubled firm on a new course to success.
 Continue reading “1967 Datsun 2000 De Luxe: Review”

 The Citroen CX is 40 years old this year.
 To celebrate this milestone in car design, we present what looks like one of the first reviews printed in the English language.

 By Archie Vicar – contributing motoring editor of the Worcester Morning Gazette, Sept 23rd 1974.
 Original photos were taken by Douglas Land-Windermere.
-Due to the poor quality of the originals, stock images have been used.
+Due to a build-up of condensation in the viewfinder, stock images have been used.

 After a very long time in production, the DS has been (thankfully!) discontinued by its maker, Citroen.
 Whilst there were some good points in favour of the DS, there were too many oddities.
 Some of these have been ironed out so the new car will be more palatable to a wider range of customers.
-The incoming CX will be a more welcome car for motorists who want to drive something other than a Granada or Victor but without suffering the cost and inconvenience that the over-complex DS served up, drenched in garlic.
-Continue reading “1974 Citroen CX Review”
+The incoming CX will be a more welcome car for motorists who want to Continue reading “1974 Citroen CX Review”

-The apparently irrelevant preamble In all good faith, motoring writers tend to fixate on problems much as the princess fixated on the pea.
-For those of us interested in cars, that´s fine: we are also little picky princesses, to a man.
+In all good faith, motoring writers tend to fixate on problems much as the princess fixated on the pea.
+For those of us interested in cars, that’s fine: we are also little picky princesses, to a man.
 Merely knowing that there is some small aspect of a vehicle that impedes its theoretical performance around Thruxton on a dry day is enough to earn a definitive seal of disapproval.
 That is even if the aspect is wholly unrelated to the intent of the vehicle in question.
-I´ve been guilty of this myself, as I´ve sat in a variety of cars and nit picked over all-but-invisible tool split lines on plastic trim in the boot or wondered whether that 1mm design solution under the bumper is at all acceptable on a car costing, ooh, twelve grand.
-This long preamble is my way of saying this: I don´t want my previous cries of wolf to diminish the central message of this little essay.
-That point is: the Renault Megane is quite a noticeably bad car.
-Continue reading “Engineering as Marketing : 2010 Renault Megane Review”

 “Even Beta: Lancia’s thrilling new Trevi.”
 Archie Vicar takes a look at an exciting new sporting luxury saloon from Italy’s respected Lancia marque.